Jackymn25/utm-professor-analysis-rmp/README.md

 # UTM Professor Data Analysis (Demo Only)

-This project demonstrates how to analyze and visualize professor rating data using **Bayesian averaging**, based on previously available data from [RateMyProfessors](https://www.ratemyprofessors.com/).
+This project demonstrates how to analyze and visualize professor rating data using **Bayesian averaging**, based on available data from [RateMyProfessors](https://www.ratemyprofessors.com/).
 Only analysis logic and example plots are retained for educational purposes.

 ---

-## Project Structure (Simplified)
+## Project Structure

 - `system_class.py`:
   Defines core classes including `University`, `Department`, `ProfData`, and `CourseUnderProf`.